Third Battle of Panipat: Prelude

 Ahmad Shah Durrani (Ahmad Shah Abdali), angered by the news from his son and his allies, was unwilling to allow the Marathas' spread go unchecked.
 By the end of 1759 Abdali with his Qizilbash and the Afghan tribes, had reached Lahore as well as Delhi and defeated the smaller enemy garrisons, and was joined by the Muslims of Northern India, the Rohillas, and Shuja-ud-Daula.
 Ahmed Shah, at this point, withdrew his army to Anupshahr, on the frontier of the Rohilla country, where he successfully convinced the Nawab of Oudh Shuja-ud-Daula to join his alliance against the Marathas.
 The Marathas had earlier helped Safdarjung (father of Shuja) in defeating Rohillas in Farrukhabad.
+Several high ranking nobles of the Mughal Empire were able to persuade Maharaja Deep Chand of the Kingdom of Kumaon, an old Himalayan ally of the Mughal Empire, to support the Afghan side in the battle.

 The Marathas under Sadashivrao Bhau responded to the news of the Afghans' return to North India by raising an army, and they marched North.
 Bhau's force was bolstered by some Maratha forces under Holkar, Scindia, Gaikwad and Govind Pant Bundele.
 Suraj Mal (the Jat ruler of Bharatpur) also had joined Bhausaheb initially.
 This combined army captured the Mughal capital, Delhi, from an Afghan garrison in December 1759.
 Delhi had been reduced to ashes many times due to previous invasions, and in addition there being acute shortage of supplies in the Maratha camp.
 Bhau ordered the sacking of the already depopulated city.
 He is said to have planned to place his nephew and the Peshwa's son, Vishwasrao, on the Delhi throne.
 The Jats withdrew their support from the Marathas.
 Their withdrawal from the ensuing battle was to play a crucial role in its result.
 The first blood was drawn when the leader of the Rohillas, an Indian Muslim named Qutb Khan, attacked a small Maratha army led by Dattaji Shinde at Burari Ghat.
 Dattaji camped at the Buradi Fort, south of Panipat, deciding to only engage with Abdali with the aid of Malharao Holkar.
 He was beheaded and killed in an attack by Qutb Khan.

 Suraj Mal's advice to Sadashiv Rao Bhau

-Before Battle of Panipat a war council was formed by Maratha commander-in-chief Sadashiv Rao Bhau in which Maharaja Suraj Mal was invited to give advice for war strategy against Abdali.
+Before Battle of Panipat a war council was formed by Maratha commander-in-chief Sadashiv Rao Bhau in which Raja Suraj Mal was invited to give advice for war strategy against Abdali.

-Jat chief Surajmal provided following advice :
+Jat chief Raja Surajmal provided following advice :